dextools-io/integration-sdk/http-adapter/README.md

 Latest block

 - Description
-Retrieves details of the latest block processed in the blockchain.
+Returns the latest block processed in the blockchain/DEX.

 This endpoint is used to limit the range of events requested during the process of blocks in real time.